ronwelte/ronwelte/README.md

 - 👋 Hi, I’m @ronwelte
-- 👀 I’m interested in making the world a better place for all.
+- 👀 I’m interested in Jazz, cooking, and DIY robots.
-- 🌱 I’m currently learning Node JS, etc, etc.
+- 🌱 I’m currently learning Angular.
-- 💞️ I’m looking to collaborate on making the world a better place for all
+- 💞️ I’m looking to collaborate on making the world a better place for all.
 - 📫 How to reach me: ronwelte@yahoo.com

 <!---